 DESCRIPTION These landscapes are likely to: Have distinct and well-defined landforms; Have a strong sense of enclosure; Low sensitivity Provide a high degree of screening; Have been affected by extensive development or man-made features; Have reduced tranquillity; Are likely to have little inter-visibility with adjacent landscapes; and Exhibit no or a low density of sensitive landscape features that bare visual value.
-These landscapes are likely to: Have a moderately elevated topography with reasonably distinct landforms that Moderately sensitivity provides some sense of enclosure; Have been affected by several man-made features; Have limited inter-visibility with adjacent landscapes; and Exhibit a moderate density of sensitive landscape features that bare visual value.
-These landscapes are likely to: ° Consist mainly of undulating plains and poorly defined landforms Consist mainly of undulating plains and poorly defined landronnis, Highly sensitivity be open of exposed with a remote character and an absence of man-made features; Are often highly visible from adjacent landscense; and Are onen highly visible from adjacent landscapes, and Exhibit a high density of sensitive landscape features that bare visual value.
+These landscapes are likely to: 8 Have a mederately elevated tanggraphy with reasonably distinct landforms that Moderately sensitivity Have a moderately elevated topography with reasonably distinct landforms that provides some sense of enclosure; Have been affected by several man-made features; Have limited inter-visibility with adjacent landscapes; and Exhibit a moderate density of sensitive landscape features that bare visual value.
+These landscapes are likely to: Consist mainly of undulating plains and poorly defined landforms; Highly sensitivity Be open or exposed with a remote character and an absence of man-made features; Are often nightly visible from aujacent landscapes, and Exhibit a high density of sensitive landscape features that bare visual value.